 I have decided to follow Jesus and there will be no turning back.

 Will you take a fresh stand today as well?

 Dear Lord, Please forgive me for the times I allow sin to master me.
 Convict my heart of any thoughts, beliefs or actions that are not right in Your eyes.
-Root out all stubbornness, jealousy, pride and rebellion from my heart so that I will no longer be restlessness, but can rest in Your grace.
+Root out all stubbornness, jealousy, pride, racism, arrogance, and rebellion from my heart so that I will no longer be restless but can rest in Your grace.